Call us on 0800 666 444

 Over the years, blinds have become a real favourite in both home and business settings, thanks to their luxurious good looks coupled with outstanding durability and space-saving qualities.

-Although, the Make it Safe campaign, launched by The British Blind and Shutter Association (BBSA) back in in 2009, has helped to boost the reputation of blinds again.
+Although, the Make it Safe campaign, launched by The British Blind and Shutter Association (BBSA) back in 2009, has helped to boost the reputation of blinds again.
 The campaign set its sights firmly on raising awareness amongst UK homeowners and landlords, as well as public and commercial buildings, about the importance of safer blinds.

 In 2014, the major breakthrough came for the UK blind industry.
 A new European standard was set up, EN13120:2009+A1:2014, which considerably extended the standard scope to make a variety of internal window blinds and shutters much more child-friendly.